edilsonfioramonte/edilsonfioramonte/README.md

 ### Hello, I'm Edilson 👋

-I live in Dourado, São Paulo, I have 24 years old.
+I currently live in Foz do Iguaçu, Paraná, but I grew up in the interior of São Paulo..
+I have 25 years old.
 I'm UX/UI designer and and I work at Cast Group, a technology company.

 I'm passionate about user experience (UX), user interface (UI) and interaction design, where I've been delving deeper.
 Photography is my hobby.